jondeuce/Ignite.jl/README.md

 ### Define custom events

-Custom events can be created to track different stages in the training process.
+Custom events can be created and fired at user-defined stages in the training process.

-For example, suppose we want to define events that fire at the start and finish of the backward pass and the optimizer step.
+For example, suppose we want to define events that fire at the start and finish of both the backward pass and the optimizer step.
 All we need to do is define new event types that subtype `AbstractLoopEvent`, and then fire them at appropriate points in the `train_step` process function using `fire_event!`:

 ````julia
 struct BACKWARD_STARTED <: AbstractLoopEvent end